t4ndu/IPchanger/Readme.md

 run as administrator.

-if you have an englisch or german version of windows you have to change the Local Area Connection to LAN-Verbindung.
+if you have an english or german version of windows you have to change the Local Area Connection to LAN-Verbindung.